CDCgov/WDPB_CDS_PHL_Tools/Crypto_DeconDB_Tool/README.md

 ### Running with Docker

 To complete the workflow run the script to extract the reads that belong to *Cryptosporidium*.
+You need to change the following in the line below to make the script run with your files:
+- `file_1.fastq` and `file_2.fastq` should be the name of your input sequence files.
+- `file_Kclean_1.fastq`, `file_Kclean_2.fastq` should be custom names for output files, but keep the same extensions (i.e. `.fastq`).
+- `reportFile.txt` and `reportFile.kraken` should be the same as the names you choose in step 1 for the kraken2 output.

 ```
 docker run -v $PWD:/data wdpbcdsphl/crypto_decon_db:1.0 extract_kraken_reads.py --include-children --fastq-output --taxid 5806 -s file_1.fastq -s2 file_2.fastq -o file_Kclean_1.fastq -o2 file_Kclean_2.fastq --report reportFile.txt -k reportFile.kraken
 ```

 **Note you might need to add the flag `--privileged` after `-v` if you get an error regarding permissions being denied.**

 This script (`extract_kraken_reads.py`) was originally written by Jen Lu @ John Hopkins and can be found [here](https://github.com/jenniferlu717/KrakenTools).
 Edits were made to work with our sequences data and the issue was discussed and documented [here](https://github.com/jenniferlu717/KrakenTools/issues/16).
-If you get output that does not extract any sequences like below and you have reason to believe there is infact *Cryptosporidium* in the sample contact the WDPB Bioinformatics team for assistance debugging.
+If you get output that does not extract any sequences (see example below) and you have reason to believe there is *Cryptosporidium* in the sample contact the WDPB Bioinformatics team for assistance debugging.

 ```
 PROGRAM START TIME: 11-19-2021 08:54:26